| | AIKANAKA-KAHA‘I CYCLEThe Ulu genealogy used by the chiefs of Maui and

 upon the beach where the goblins of Matua-uru catch crabs and is pursued

+and seized.
 Rarotonga.
 Ema is descended from Te Memeru,

 high chief of Kuporu.
 His wife is Ua-uri-raka-moana who dwells by the